|Logs||No logs (audited)|

 - Universities and schools

 VyprVPN offers an excellent obfuscation feature to defeat VPN blocking – it’s called the Chameleon protocol.

 This is a self-developed OpenVPN protocol with 256-bit encryption that will blend in with regular internet traffic to defeat restrictions and blocking.
 It does this by encapsulating OpenVPN traffic behind regular HTTPS encryption.

-VyprVPN with the Chameleon protocol remains one of the best VPNs to use in China or any other restricted network situation, such as school or work networks.
-(See the VPN for China guide for more of a discussion of obfuscation and VPNs that work well in China.)
+VyprVPN with the Chameleon protocol remains one of the best VPNs for China or any other restricted network situation, such as school or work networks.

 I carefully examined VyprVPN’s no logs audit and discussed the findings in the no logs VPN guide, along with other no logs VPN providers.
 Here were the basic findings:

 - In September 2018, VyprVPN began working with Leviathan Security Group for consultation and auditing to become a fully no logs VPN service.